get-eventually/eventually-rs/README.md

 eventually = { version = "0.4.0", features = ["full"] }
 ```

+### Event Store backends

+`eventually` provides the necessary abstractions for modeling and interacting
+with an Event Store.

+These are the following officially-supported backend implementations:
+* [`eventually::inmemory::EventStore`](): simple inmemory Event Store implementation, using `std::collections::HashMap`,
+* [`eventually_postgres`](./eventually-postgres): Event Store implementation for PostgreSQL databases,
+* [`eventually_redis`](./eventually-redis): Event Store implementation for Redis stores.

 ### Note on semantic versioning

 This library is **actively being developed**, and prior to `v1` release the following [Semantic versioning]()